Lucas Teague PGDip; MBACP (Reg) UKCP registered Psychotherapist

 - Low self-esteem

 - Obsessive compulsive disorder (OCD)

 - Physical abuse

 - Post-traumatic stress disorder (PTSD)

 - Pregnancy and birth

 I offer a free initial phone consultation.
-There after I charge £50 per session.
+There after I charge £50 per session at EC1 premises and £40 at DA1 premises.
 I also offer a concessionary rate to students and those who are on a low wage.